anupam672/firstrepos/README.md

 # firstrepos
-This is my 1st Git repositor
+This is my 1st Git repository
 <br>
 Author- Anupam